Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Introduction

 However, the practical application of classical linear approaches can be limited by strong nonlinear effects generated from large-amplitude disturbances or a rapid succession of actuation.
 Fortunately, the development of machine learning and data science potentially provides us with tools to better model and control these complex flow problems.
-In particular, deep reinforcement learning (RL) can exploit the capability of RL to explore effective policies and the rich nonlinear function approximation of deep learning, and has already been successfully applied to many systems with similar complexity.
+In particular, reinforcement learning (RL) has been strengthened by advancements in deep learning, which enables more expressive nonlinear function approximation and enhances RL's ability to explore effective policies.
+This integration has enabled RL to tackle many systems with similar complexity successfully.
 Examples include exploring an effective swimming strategy \cite{Novati_2017,Verma2018EfficientCS}, reducing drag of a circular cylinder \cite{doi:10.1073/pnas.2004939117,Rabault_Kuchta_Jensen_Réglade_Cerardi_2019,act11120359}, and minimizing the lift variations for a flat plate in a highly disturbed environment \cite{beckers2024deepreinforcementlearningairfoil}.
 However, in its usual form, RL is model free, and learns an effective control policy via a significant number of interactions directly between the RL agent and the full environment.
 This can be prohibitively expensive in a fluid dynamics context, in which the environment consists of a flow experiment or a CFD simulation.
 In a CFD simulation, the high cost comes from the intrinsic high dimensionality of a large number of grid points necessary to obtain a well resolved solution.
-Therefore, it is necessary to reduce the dimensionality of the environment in order to overcome the high cost of deep RL training.
+Therefore, it is necessary to reduce the dimensionality of the environment in order to overcome the high cost of RL training.
 By constructing a low-order dynamical model that suitably approximates the agent's interaction with the full environment, we could do the RL training more economically in this surrogate model environment, then, when desired, evaluate the policy in the full environment.
-We take this approach in the current work and refer to it as model-based reinforcement learning (MBRL).
+We take this approach in the current work, and classify it as a form of model-based reinforcement learning (MBRL).
 We should clarify that the definition of MBRL is very broad.
 In many MBRL algorithms the model is internal to the RL agent; it is used for purposes of planning and is improved through the agent's ongoing interaction with the full environment during policy training \cite{moerland2023model}.
 However, in this study, we separate these tasks: the model is learned prior to policy training and, during this training, the RL agent interacts exclusively with the reduced-order environment provided by this model.